Did you know 1 in 6 children between 2 and 8 years has a developmental, mental, or behavioral disorder?

 The right camp will match a family’s principles and values.

 You don’t want to send your child somewhere espousing views and values at odds with your own.
 For example, you might want a camp based on strong religious foundations.
 Equally, you might not.

-Whatever your particular ethos, it’s always important to find a camp to match.
+Whatever your particular ethos, it’s always important to find a camp to match your needs.

 Visiting beforehand provides the best insight into a camp’s particular values.
 You may see or hear things that call into question its fitness for purpose.
 Likewise, you may see all the things you want to!

 The concept can be challenging for some parents.
-One way to rectify this is to go along and meet the camp leaders and directors.
+One way to rectify this is to have you and your child meet the camp leaders and directors.